NextCenturyCorporation/MCS/docs/source/schema.rst

 - `mass` (float, optional): The mass of the object, which affects the physics simulation.
 Default: `1`
 - `materials` (string array, optional): The material(s) (colors/textures) of the object.
 An object `type` may use multiple individual materials; if so, they must be listed in a specific order.
 Most non-primitive objects already have specific material(s).
 See the :ref:`material list <Material List>` for options.
 Default: none
 - `materialFile` (string, optional): Deprecated (please use `materials` now).
 The material (color/texture) of the object.
 Most non-primitive objects already have specific material(s).
 See the :ref:`material list <Material List>` for options.
 Default: none
+- `maxAngularVelocity` (force, optional): Override the object's maximum angular velocity in the physics simulation, affecting how it turns and rolls.
+Default: `7`
 - `moveable` (boolean, optional): Whether the object should be moveable, if it is not already moveable based on its `type`.
 Default: depends on `type`
 - `moves` (:ref:`move config<Move Config>` array, optional): The steps on which to move the object, moving it from one position in the scene to another.
 The config `vector` describes the amount of position to change, added to the object's current position.
 Useful if you want to move objects that are `kinematic`.
 A fifth of each move is made over each of the five substeps (five screenshots) during the step.
 Default: `[]`
 - `nullParent` (:ref:`transform config <Transform Config>`, optional): Whether to wrap the object in a null parent object.
 Useful if you want to rotate an object by a point other than its center point.
 Default: none